Regardless of the price of gasoline where you live, you should make every effort to save at the pump.

 You want to avoid driving around on a near-empty tank.
 A good rule of thumb is to never let your tank get below 1/4 full because it can cause extra wear and tear on your fuel pump.

 20. Watch Your Speed

 If you’ve got a lead foot, you may get to your destination faster, but it will burn more fuel.

-The U.S. Department of Energy says aggressive driving wastes gas and can lower your gas mileage by 15% to 30%.
+The U.S. Department of Energy says aggressive driving wastes gas and can lower your gas mileage by 15% to 30% at highway speeds.